 Where to pick up my residence permit?

 You will receive a pick-up letter from the Central Student Administration.
 Your residence permit will be ready for pick-up at an IND location.
 In your pick-up letter you will find the location of the IND.
-Students under age 18 are allowed to collect their residence permit without the presence of a parent or legal representative.
+Students under the age of 18 are allowed to collect their residence permit without the presence of a parent or legal representative.
 If you did not receive a pick-up letter, please contact admissions@inholland.nl.

 More general information is available on the website of the Zorgverzekerlingslijn.
 In case you need advice or tips how to solve health insurance issues you can contact the Zorgverzekeringslijn.